wavefrontHQ/docs/pages/doc/dashboards_variables.md

 Dashboard variables enable text replacement.
 Wavefront supports three types of dashboard variables:
 * Simple - Maps a single variable to a single value.
 When you change the variable value, it changes in all charts on your dashboard.
-* List - Maps a variable label to a list of labels and values that users can choose from.
+* List - Allows users to select the value of a variable from a list of choices.
-* Dynamic - Defines a variable whose set of values are dynamically determined by a query.
+* Dynamic - Defines a variable whose set of values are dynamically determined.

 All Wavefront users can select and temporarily alter the value of a dashboard variable.